What is a Calorie? | How Many Calories Makes One Pound? | Burning Calories | Walking 1 Mile Burns How Many Calories?

 - the body may no longer be able to process sugar and it may require elimination from the diet

-Gastric Surgery - The Criteria for Weight Loss Surgery, the Risks & Benefits
+Gastric Surgery Criteria for Surgery, Risks & Benefits